National Youth Science Camp

 How are Delegates Chosen?

 Students apply at http://apply.nyscamp.org/.
 The New Mexico Academy of Science (NMAS) selects two delegates and alternates for the camp based upon an applicant’s academic achievement, leadership in school and community activities, and genuine interest in the sciences.
+Selected delegates are contacted by NYSCamp Staff to coordinate logistics of their participation including arranging travel to the camp location.
 The NMAS state selection coordinator is Margaret Showalter.